forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/writing.md

 ![GIF showing declare missing methods quick fix invocation via window popup](./images/declare-missing-methods-2.gif)

-> Note: Keyboard shortcut for the Quick Fix widget is Cmd+. in macOS and Ctrl+. in Windows and Linux.
+> Note: Keyboard shortcut for the Quick Fix widget is <kbd>Cmd+</kbd>. in macOS and <kbd>Ctrl+</kbd> in Windows and Linux.

 ## Anonymous Apex
 It’s common to keep Apex code in your project for executing certain tasks.
 By default, a new project has a folder `scripts/`apex that contains an example `hello.apex` file.
-We recommend that you use this folder to create your anonymous Apex files using the `.apex` file extension.
+We recommend that you use this folder to create your Anonymous Apex files using the `.apex` file extension.

 You can execute [Anonymous Apex](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_anonymous_block.htm) in Visual Studio code in two ways:
  1. Select any Apex code and run the command **SFDX: Execute Anonymous Apex with Currently Selected Text**.